🇯🇵 日本語 | 🇺🇸 English

 a / b = 1.400000

 Explanation: (double)a explicitly casts a to double.
-The division becomes double / int, and b is then also promoted to double.
+The division then becomes double / int, and b is promoted to double as well.

 7.0 / 5.0 = 1.4 → 1.400000.

-Casting one operand lets you do floating-point division between two int variables.
+Casting one operand is how you get floating-point division from two int variables.

 Question 4 — Modulo operator (%)